efonda/Banana-Navigation-Udacity-Reinforcement-Learning/README.md

 ## Instructions
 Follow the Navigation.ipynb jupyter notebook.
-You can read more about the project in  Report.ipynb.
+You can read more about the project in  Report.md.